 Instructions

-- In a small bowl or mason jar, combine marshmallow root, blue mallow flowers and hibiscus flowers (if using) with 150 g distilled, room temperature water.
-Cover and allow herbs to steep 4 hours or up to overnight for maximum extraction.
+- In a pint mason jar, combine marshmallow root, blue mallow flowers and optional hibiscus/butterfly pea flowers with 150 grams of room temperature distilled water.
+A tea infuser basket or disposable tea bag works well.
+Cover and allow herbs to steep for a minimum of 4 hours up to overnight for maximum extraction.
+Note: If you did not suspend your herbs in a tea basket or tea bag, you will need to remember to shake the jar every so often. (read about the Principle of Circulatory Displacement)

-- Strain out the herbs, squeezing as much liquid as possible out of the herb pulp.
+- Strain out the herbs, squeezing as much liquid and mucilage out of the herb pulp as possible.
 The discarded herbs can be used as a poultice on dry or inflamed skin or composted.

-- Top up with distilled water until you have 150 g again.
+- Double check the weight of your mallow-infused water.
+Top up with additional distilled water until you have 150 grams of liquid again.

-- Using double boiler, heat tallow and emulsifying wax until liquified.
+- In a separate heat-proof bowl or jar, warm tallow and emulsifying wax over a gentle heat source until fully melted.
 Stir in jojoba and squalane oils.

-- Finally, add your preservative and essential oil(s), and blend once more until fully incorporated.
+- Add preservative and any essential oil(s), blending once more until fully incorporated.

 - The lotion will continue to thicken slightly for an hour or two before it reaches its final viscosity. ♥